Thermal Ionization for Short-Range Potentials: Model and the Main Result

 The details can be found in \Autoref{subsec:error}.

-Let $\Pd$ denote the spectral projection to the discrete spectrum of $H_\p$ and $\Pc := \PP{\Pd}$.
-The third space in \eqref{eq:ranpi} can decomposed further by use of
+Let $\Pd$ denote the spectral projection to the discrete spectrum of $H_\p$.
+Note that $ \PP{\Pd} = \Pc $.
+The third space in \eqref{eq:ranpi} can be decomposed further by use of

 We start with the space generated by the first projection $\Pc \otimes \Pc$.
 In contrast to \cite{merkli2} the conjugate operator in the particle space will be defined as follows.
-We first diagonalize the non-negative part of $H_\p$ with general eigenfunctions corresponding to the positive (continuous) spectrum, the \textit{scattering functions}, which we recall in \Autoref{sec:scattering}.
-This yields a unitary map $\Vc$ between the non-negative eigenspace of $H_\p$ and $L^2(\IR^3)$ with the property that $\Vc^* H_\p \Vc = \q^2$, where $\q = (\q_1, \q_2, \q_3)$ denotes the vector of multiplication operators with the respective components.
+We first diagonalize the non-negative part of $H_\p$ by means of generalized eigenfunctions associated to the positive (continuous) spectrum, the \textit{scattering functions}, which we recall in \Autoref{sec:scattering}.
+This will establish a unitary map $\Vc$ between the non-negative eigenspace of $H_\p$ and $L^2(\IR^3)$ with the property that $\Vc^* H_\p \Vc = \q^2$, where $\q = (\q_1, \q_2, \q_3)$ denotes the vector of multiplication operators with the respective components.
 Let